Jonathunky/everyfruitcase/pages/Early_2023.md

 # Early 2023

-In Spring 2023, Apple only released new lineup of Silicone cases:
+In March 2023, Apple released updated lineup of Silicone cases for iPhone 14 series.

+New colors are following:
-Canary Yellow
+- Canary Yellow
-Olive
+- Olive
-Sky
+- Sky
-Iris
+- Iris

+These cases are compatible with following devices:
-iPhone 14
+- iPhone 14
-iPhone 14 Plus
+- iPhone 14 Plus
-iPhone 14 Pro
+- iPhone 14 Pro
-iPhone 14 Pro Max
+- iPhone 14 Pro Max